UPDATE: Researching Gambian Legal Information

 A decree passed by the Armed Forces Provisional Council is one of the sources of law by virtue of Section 7(2) of the Constitution of Gambia.
 During the military era in Gambia commencing from 1994- 1996, the Armed Forces promulgated decrees in place of the existing laws.
 One striking feature of the Gambian legal system is that despite the return to Democracy the second Republican constitution retained decrees as one of the sources of law in Gambia.
 Further, the electoral laws in Gambia are decrees.

-Customary law co-exists alongside Islamic law as it is administered to non-Muslims in the area of traditional marriage, divorce, family matters, inheritance, land tenure, tribal and clan leadership.
+Customary law coexists alongside Islamic law as it is administered to non-Muslims in the area of traditional marriage, divorce, family matters, inheritance, land tenure, tribal and clan leadership.
 It can be said that Sharia law is administered in the areas of Islamic marriage, family, child custody and inheritance matters.
-The Cadi court was constituted in 1905 under the British rule and is one of only a handful of the Muslim Courts established as at then throughout the world.
+The Cadi Court was constituted in 1905 under the British rule and is one of only a handful of the Muslim courts established as at then throughout the world.
 Presently in Gambia, the customary law runs a very high risk of being displaced by the Sharia law.

-The Gambia Court of Appeal is presided over by the President of the Court of Appeal and it is constituted by three judges.
-The High Court which was known as the Supreme Court before 1997 is constituted by a single Judge, however three judges sit in treason trials., Special Criminal Court and the subordinate courts which consists Magistrates Court, District Tribunals, Cadi Courts and such lower courts or tribunals that may be established by an Act of Assembly.
-Many of the cases heard by the Magistrate courts are non-contentious and are disposed of within a day.
-The Court of Appeal, the High court and the Banjul Cadi Court are located in the Law Courts complex in Banjul, while the Supreme Court building is adjacent to the Law Courts complex and was officially opened on December 5, 1999..
+The courts in the Gambia are divided into two categories, namely; superior courts, which comprise the Supreme Court, which is the highest court of law in the Gambia: it is constituted by an uneven number of not less than five judges and is presided over by the Chief Justice, and the Gambia Court of Appeal, which is presided over by the President of the Court of Appeal and it is constituted by three judges.
+The High Court, which was known as the Supreme Court before 1997, is constituted by a single judge; however, three judges sit in treason trials.
+The Special Criminal Court and the subordinate courts which consists Magistrates Court, District Tribunals, Cadi Courts and such lower courts or tribunals that may be established by an Act of Assembly.
+Many of the cases heard by the magistrate courts are non-contentious and are disposed of within a day.
+The Court of Appeal, the High court and the Banjul Cadi Court are located in the Law Courts complex in Banjul, while the Supreme Court building is adjacent to the Law Courts complex and was officially opened on December 5, 1999.
 The Courts in Gambia is also divided by their jurisdiction.
 Apart from the High Court and the Special Criminal Court, the superior courts are largely vested with Appellate Jurisdiction and a limited exclusive original jurisdiction.
 For instance, the Supreme Court has the jurisdiction to hear and determine appeals from the Court of Appeal on all matters, but the Supreme Court does not have original jurisdiction over criminal matters, nor does it have original jurisdiction over the interpretation and enforcement of fundamental rights and freedom.
 The Courts, which have the jurisdiction to hear matters at first instance, are listed below:

 - High Court

-· Special Criminal Court (Power to hear and determine all criminal offences of theft relating to public property and public funds)
+- Special Criminal Court (Power to hear and determine all criminal offences of theft relating to public property and public funds)

 - Magistrates Court

 - District Tribunals

-· Cadi Courts (Jurisdiction to apply Islamic law in matters of marriage, divorce and inheritance)
+- Cadi Courts (Jurisdiction to apply Islamic law in matters of marriage, divorce and inheritance)